German563/Final-report/posts/2024-06-23-Padina-genetic-tree.md

----
-layout: post
-title: Padina genetic tree
-date: '2024-06-23'
-categories: Analysis
-tags: Padina, Algae
----
-Genetic tree of some Pagina species
+Genetic tree of Pagina species